Geometry and mechanics of microdomains in growing bacterial colonies

-In the following, we demonstrate that in a growing colony of non-motile cells, the inherent length scale $\ell_{\rm a}$ determines the geometrical properties of the micro-domains in such a way that $\langle A \rangle \sim \ell_{\rm a}^{2}$.
-For this purpose, we have measured the orientational stiffness $k_{F}$ and the stresses $\bm{\sigma}$ exerted inside the colony.
-The latter can be calculated from the virial expansion \cite{Volfson:2008}:
+Equations \eqref{eq:frank_energy} and \eqref{eq:active_stress} identify a fundamental length scale $\ell_{\rm a}=\sqrt{k_F/|\alpha|}$, proportional to the distance at which the passive restoring forces arising in the system, in response to a local distortion, balance the active forces that cause the nematic director to rotate \cite{Giomi:2015}.
+This length scale plays a pivotal role in the mechanics of active nematic liquid crystals \cite{Voituriez:2005,Marenduzzo:2007,Edwards:2009,Giomi:2011,Giomi:2012} and, as we clarify later, determines their collective behavior and mechanical properties.
+In the following, we demonstrate that, in a growing colony of nonmotile cells, the inherent length scale $\ell_{\rm a}$ determines the geometrical properties of the microdomains in such a way that $\langle A \rangle \sim \ell_{\rm a}^{2}$.
+For this purpose, we measure the orientational stiffness $k_{F}$ and the stresses $\bm{\sigma}$ exerted inside the colony.
+The stress experienced by the $i$th cell, $\boldsymbol{\sigma}_{i}$, can be calculated from the virial expansion \cite{Volfson:2008}: